 On the hunt for a quiet keyboard?
 If so, you’re probably aware that mechanical keyboards are popular for a variety of reasons, but quietness definitely isn’t one of them.
 That familiar clicky sound mechanical keyboard users have grown accustomed to is great feedback for typing when your alone, but around others can be a real nuisance.

 The answer to this noisy problem is dampened switches.
 And I don’t mean simply grabbing a bag of O-rings and adding them to your existing keyboard’s switches.
 O-rings can help to reduce impact noise, but only slightly and they destroy key feel.
 If you want a truly quiet mechanical keyboard with minimal alteration to feel the switches themselves (non-clicky) must be internally dampened on both the downstroke AND upstroke.
 O-rings and other similar products only lessen sound on the downstroke from the keycap making contact with the switch housing.
 The quiet mechanical keyboards reviewed below go to great lengths for noise reduction through the use of dampened switches, lubed stabilizers, case liners, high quality keycaps and other sound dampening modifications.

 For this list of the quietest mechanical keyboards I only considered options that met two simple conditions.
-First, the mechanical keyboard must not use a clicky switch.
+First, the keyboard must not use any type of clicky switch.
 Obviously when searching for a quiet mechanical keyboard you wouldn’t want a switch designed to create audible feedback.
 Second, the switch must be internally dampened in some way.
 Also note some of these keyboards may use methods of case dampening (such as sound absorption pads) as well, but that’s just a bonus; not a requirement.

 The following mechanical keyboards not only have great build quality, but are also designed and manufactured to be as close to silent as physically possible while still retaining that beloved mechanical feel.